erleben/OpenTissue/documentation/design_patterns.md

 template class, which can bind all types together.
 Thus we call it a TypeBinder

-The Node and the edge class and any algorithm class' take one template type, named Types, which is supposed to be an ``instantiation'' of the TypeBinder.
+The Node and the edge class and any algorithm class' take one template type, named Types, which is supposed to be an instantiation of the TypeBinder.
 This allows any of these classes to use all types defined in the type binder.

 Furthermore every algorithm class must implement an inner node and edge traits class.
 The TypeBinder assumes this, and will concatenate all traits into one huge traits class.

 <pre>
 template<typename types>
 class Edge : public types::edge_traits